 2.1.1.
 Regular Tooth

 The word “regular” implies this is a standard tooth design.
-If you find a regular tooth pattern, that means the teeth’ shape doesn’t have a rake angle.
+If you find a regular tooth pattern, the teeth’ shape doesn’t have a rake angle.
 It’s zero, making them suitable for thin sheets, softwood, and other materials that aren’t particularly hard.

 You could say the accuracy of these metal cutting band saw blades is at a level that’s higher than average.
 Therefore, apart from standard cutting, they are also suitable for contour cutting.